Skip to main content

 The cart abandonment calculator that hands you a recovery plan

-Roughly seven out of every ten checkouts that start online never finish.
-That is not a typo β€” the Baymard Institute, which pooled 50+ separate studies, puts the average documented cart abandonment rate near 70%.
+Seven in ten checkouts that start online never finish.
+That is not a typo — the Baymard Institute, which pooled 50+ separate studies, puts the average documented cart abandonment rate near 70%.
 For most stores the abandoned carts are worth more than the completed orders, which is exactly why recovery is one of the highest-leverage things a seller can work on.

-The math is simple and we keep it transparent. **Abandonment rate = abandoned carts Γ· checkouts started**, where abandoned carts is just the checkouts that started minus the orders that completed.
-From there we value the abandoned carts at your average order value to get **lost revenue**, then apply your **recovery rate** to show **recoverable revenue** β€” and multiply both by how often the period repeats to **annualize** them.
+The math is simple and we keep it transparent.
+Abandonment rate = abandoned carts ÷ checkouts started, where abandoned carts is just the checkouts that started minus the orders that completed.
+From there we value the abandoned carts at your average order value to get lost revenue, then apply your recovery rate to show recoverable revenue — and multiply both by how often the period repeats to annualize them.
 So a single monthly snapshot becomes a yearly opportunity figure.

-Where a typical abandoned cart calculator stops at the rate or a single lost-dollar number, this one carries the figure forward into a decision you can act on: is it worth building an email or SMS win-back flow, and what is the prize if you do?
-We surface realistic channel recovery benchmarks β€” email recovers about 5–15% of abandoned carts, SMS 8–18%, exit-intent offers 4–8%, retargeting ads 2–5%, and web push 3–7% β€” so the recovery rate you plug in is grounded, not a guess.
+Beyond the rate, this calculator carries the figure forward into a decision you can act on: is it worth building an email or SMS win-back flow, and what is the prize if you do?
+We surface realistic channel recovery benchmarks — email recovers about 5–15% of abandoned carts, SMS 8–18%, exit-intent offers 4–8%, retargeting ads 2–5%, and web push 3–7% — so the recovery rate you plug in is grounded, not a guess.

-The tool is **currency-agnostic**.
-Your average order value is already in whatever currency you trade in β€” USD, INR, GBP, EUR, and more β€” and the rate, completion rate, and recoverable share are universal ratios, so the answer comes out the same everywhere.
-We also keep **sales tax, VAT, and GST out of the math**: that money is collected from the buyer and remitted to the government, so it was never your revenue and folding it in would overstate what you can recover.
+The tool is currency-agnostic.
+Your average order value is already in whatever currency you trade in, and the rate, completion rate, and recoverable share are universal ratios, so the answer comes out the same everywhere.
+We also keep sales tax, VAT, and GST out of the math: that money is collected from the buyer and remitted to the government, so it was never your revenue and folding it in would overstate what you can recover.

 How it works